 It’s a simple fact.
 In general, alcohol drinkers make more money.
 As one newspaper reported, “Who said boozers are losers?
 Just take a look at their paychecks.”

-Research by economist Dr. Christopher Auld of the University of Calgary found that Canadian men who drink alcohol earn about 10% more than do abstainers.
+Also, research by economist Dr. Christopher Auld.
+He found that Canadian men who drink alcohol earn about 10% more than do abstainers.
 His study controlled for age, education, occupation, region and health.

 Research in several other countries also finds that those who drink earn more money.
 For example, men in The Netherlands who drink alcohol in moderation are likely to earn 10% more than their abstaining counterparts.

 One explanation is that moderate drinking improves health, which in turn affects earnings.